btleedev/Flink-Streaming-Spring-Boot/README.md

 See `com.tenble.flink.streaming.springboot.FlinkStreamingSpringBootTest` as an example.

 1. Import this project as a dependency for another project.
+2. Add `@EnableAutoConfigure` to your spring boot app.
-2. During spring's context loading phase, autowire the bean `StreamExecutionEnvironment flinkEnvironment` in another bean and add operations to the environment.
+3. During spring's context loading phase, autowire the bean `StreamExecutionEnvironment flinkEnvironment` in another bean and add operations to the environment.
-3. Copy the shade plugin step in `pom.xml` of this project to create an executable spring boot jar.
+4. Copy the shade plugin step in `pom.xml` of this project to create an executable spring boot jar.
 See `<transformer implementation="org.apache.maven.plugins.shade.resource.ManifestResourceTransformer" />` to specify a mainClass.
-3. Run `mvn clean package` on your project, which will create an executable spring boot application, with all dependencies put onto the classpath.
+5. Run `mvn clean package` on your project, which will create an executable spring boot application, with all dependencies put onto the classpath.
 Can be found in the `target` directory.
-4. Run this jar using `java -jar ${JAR_FILE}`.
+6. Run this jar using `java -jar ${JAR_FILE}`.
 Specify any spring property overrides as jvm or program arguments.

 ## Properties
 ```